7/28/2020

 William Stein

 Great.
 Thanks for taking my question.
 Congrats on these very strong results.
-I'm wondering if Bernie, you can talk to us about backlog versus turns expectations.
+I'm wondering if, Bernie, you can talk to us about backlogs versus turns expectations.
 I think last quarter we had this sort of special situation where you essentially guided for negative net turns.
 Maybe you can confirm my recollection and clarify what guidance implies in that regard for Q3.

 speaker

-I think that the term that we referred to at the end of Q1 with the toilet paper effect, that there was a outsized ordering pattern in the last four weeks of March.
+I think that the term that we refer to at the end of Q1 was the toilet paper effect, that there was an outsized ordering pattern in the last four weeks of March.
 And so we had to take Q2 to more closely understand what that represented.
-And after we went customer by customer and geography, geography, we found out that there were a couple of drivers, well, three.
-The first was that there was a step up increase in demand, and particularly as it relates to work from home applications.
-And so that included storage and 5G and notebooks.
-And as I said earlier, continued strong ordering within automotive.
-But there was also an acceleration of demand where the distributors and customers wanted to get in line to make sure that they were not.
-So what we had to do is a very close evaluation to make sure that we don't let the channel inventories rise too much because of over enthusiasm.
-But at this point, we enter this quarter again with a similar backlog profile as we had last quarter, meaning that there's low, no reliance on turns business in order to meet our expectations.
+And after we went customer by customer and geography by geography, we found out that there were a couple of drivers, well, three, The first was that there was a stepped-up increase in demand, and particularly as it relates to work-from-home applications.
+And so that included storage and 5G and notebooks, and then, as I said earlier, continued strong ordering within automotive.
+But there was also an acceleration of demand, where the distributors and customers wanted to get in line to make sure that they were not.
+So what we've had to do is a very close evaluation to make sure that we don't let the channel inventories rise too much because of over-enthusiasm.
+But at this point, We enter this quarter, again, with a similar backlog profile as we had last quarter, meaning that there's low, no reliance on terms business in order to meet our expectations.

 speaker